Fiesta Bowl 2019: LSU vs. UCF TV Schedule, Time and Odds

 TV: ESPN

-Spread: LSU -7, via Oddsshark
+Spread: LSU -7, via OddsShark

-The most stark contrast for UCF between this year and last is the health of its quarterback McKenzie Milton, who was knocked out by a season-ending injury late in the year against South Florida.
+The starkest contrast for UCF between this year and last is the health of its quarterback McKenzie Milton, who suffered a season-ending injury late in the year against South Florida.
 Darriel Mack Jr. has done a nice job as Milton's replacement, but he hasn't been tested against a defense like LSU.

 The other significant difference in this year's bowl matchup is the potential motivation by UCF's opponent.
-Last year Auburn was coming off a loss in the SEC Championship Game.
-The Tigers went from chasing a national championship, to the consolation prize of meeting up with a team from the American Athletic Conference.
+Last year, Auburn was coming off a loss in the SEC Championship Game.
+The Tigers went from chasing a national championship to the consolation prize of meeting up with a team from the American Athletic Conference.

 In the weeks leading up to the game, there's little doubt that Auburn struggled to stay focused after the way its season ended.
 It would be understandable if many players and maybe even the coaching staff overlooked UCF to a certain extent.

-This year, LSU did not end its season with heartbreak the way Auburn did a season ago, and advancing to the Fiesta Bowl likely does not feel like a consolation price.
-Many of LSU's key players, most notably quarterback Joe Burrow, will return in 2019, so they should remain relatively focused in an effort to use this stage a way to kick off a potential championship run next fall.
+This year, LSU did not end its season with heartbreak the way Auburn did a season ago, and advancing to the Fiesta Bowl likely does not feel like a consolation prize.

+Many of LSU's key players, most notably quarterback Joe Burrow, will return in 2019, so they should remain relatively focused in an effort to use this stage as a way to kick off a potential championship run next fall.

 Additionally, LSU will likely take UCF more seriously after seeing the Knights take down Auburn a year ago.
 The Tigers know this is a team capable of hanging with an SEC opponent.